Ibn-e-Safi: Other prose works

 In addition to his humorous and satirical works, Ibne-e-Safi penned several short adventure stories, including Baldraan Ki Malika (The Queen of Baldraan), Ab Tak Thee Kahaan?
 (Where Had You Been?), Shumal Ka Fitna (Trouble from the North), Gultarang, and Moaziz Khopri.
 These adventures transport readers to a series of exotic, imaginary worlds born from his own creative vision.

 In 1959, Ibne-e-Safi embarked on writing Aadmi Ki Jarain, a book exploring human psychology.
 Unfortunately, his illness forced him to leave the work incomplete.

 Poetry

 (Note: Most of the English translations of Urdu poetry and titles are literal and do not capture the true essence of the language.
 Some meaning is definitely lost in translation.)

 Ibn-e-Safi was also a poet.
 He used to write poems under the pen name of "Asrar Narvi".
-He wrote in various genres of Urdu poetry, such as Hamd, Na`at, Manqabat, Marsia, Ghazal, and Nazm.
+He wrote in various genres of Urdu poetry, such as Hamd, Na`at, Manqabat, Marsiya, Ghazal, and Nazm.
 His collection of poetry, Mata-e Qalb-o-Nazar (Urdu or in English (The Assets of Heart & Sight), remains unpublished.

 Following is the list of his Ghazals: